-Manisha Rajendra Shinde is a Non-Executive Director of our Company.
+Manisha Rajendra Shinde is one of the Promoter and a Non-Executive Director of our Company.
 She has completed her Senior Secondary from Kendriya Vidyalaya No 1 Air Force Station Jodhpur, in the year 1996.
 She has been associated with our Company since July 1, 2017.
 She possesses over 6 years of experience in the field of Integrated Facility Management Industry.
+Her other ventures include Everdew Engineering Private Limited, Supreme Motion Pictures Private Limited and Supreme Holidays (India) Private Limited.